Malivil/TTT-Randomat-20/README.md

 - Matt from Nanotekkit for the idea for the "Boo!", "RISE FROM YOUR...
 Bees?", and "Smoke Signals" events
 - Shahad from Nanotekkit for the idea for the "Earthquake" event
 - Ben of the Yogscast for the "Blerg" sounds used in the "Narration" event
-- Lewis of the Yogscast for the idea for the "Detraitor" event and the concepts of: events starting in secret, events having selection weight, and events targetting dead players
+- Lewis of the Yogscast for the idea for the "Detraitor" event and the concepts of: events starting in secret, events having selection weight, and events targeting dead players
 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event
 - joelmw10er from the Custom Roles for TTT Discord for the idea for the "Poltergeists" event
 - Alkomere from the Yogscast twitch chat for the idea for the "T-Rex Vision" event